Welcome to View From the Dark!

 The Encyclopedia of Racism in American Films – Contributing Author

 Music Men Ruined for Me Zine – Contributing Author, “Man Jazz”

 Grim Magazine – Contributor to issues No. 3, No. 4, No. 5

 Rue Morgue Magazine – Various reviews in print magazineRue Morgue blog articles and reviews: Brown Girl Begins, Slender Man,, Spotlight on GraveyardshiftSisters’ Ashlee Blackwell, Interview with Hereditary SFX Artist Steve Newburn

-Cinema Axis – link here to my review catalogue
+Cinema Axis – link here to my review catalog

 (P.S.
-Rosemary’s Pixie will still stay up, but I’ll be moving some of my favourite pieces to their new home at View From the Dark since they’re a better fit!)
+Rosemary’s Pixie will still stay up, but I’ll be moving some of my favorite pieces to their new home at View From the Dark since they’re a better fit!)